Handmade Basses

 Fine Lutherie

 Robbie has been building basses for 25 years.
 Our instruments are finely crafted and made from carefully selected and seasoned woods, some from reclaimed wood from old buildings, some from locally sourced lumber that has been sawn and seasoned for several years.
 The seasoning process enhances the wood’s stability and increases its resilience under the stresses of annual weather cycles.
-Robbie’s basses have won several medals for tone in VSA and ISB makers competitions.
-Helen’s first bass, made in collaboration with Robbie, was one of these medal winners!
+Robbie’s basses have won several awards for tone in VSA and ISB makers competitions.
+Helen’s first bass, made in collaboration with Robbie, was one of these award winners!

-• We have made reproductions of several venerable basses:
+We have made reproductions of several venerable basses:

 If you have a beloved instrument that you’re hesitant to take on the road or bring into the orchestra pit, we can make a copy that will be faithful to the dimensions and appearance of the original.
 This could also be the opportunity to make changes to its geometry, such as overstand and string length, that can make it easier to play.